hauleth/blog/content/post/who-watches-watchmen-i.md

 This is exactly the reason why `systemd` has its infamous "feature creep", it doesn't "digest" all services like Cron or `udev`.
 It is not that these are "tightly" intertwined into `systemd`.
-You can still replace them with their older counterparts, you will just loose all the features these bring with them.
+You can still replace them with their older counterparts, you will just lose all the features these bring with them.

 ---